mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The concept of Jam is explored in rapid, improvisational events called Game Jams.

-### Discussing Game design patterns as a tool to expose and give participants a language to discuss and resolve tensions (Practitioner focus)
+Some of the following sections discuss design factors and participant responses which fit this category of informal creative practices.

 #### Use of GDP as communication short cuts

+**Discussing Game design patterns as a tool to expose and give participants a language to discuss and resolve tensions (Practitioner focus)**

 This section;